NASA-AMMOS/Landform/README.md

 Landform is written in C#.
 Landform currently builds only with Visual Studio 2019 on Windows and only runs on Intel Windows platforms.

+## Contributors

+Landform was originally developed at the Jet Propulsion Laboratory, California Institute of Technology for use in ground data processing for planetary surface missions under a contract with the National Aeronautics and Space Administration.

+Individual contributors include Marsette Vona, Bob Crocco, Alexander Menzies, Charles Goddard, Thomas Schibler, Gailin Pease, Nicholas Charchut, Nicholas Anastas,  Keavon Chambers, and Benjamin Nuernberger.

 ## License

 [Apache 2.0](LICENSE.md)